OWASP/www-project-developer-guide/draft/08-verification/02-tools/01-dast.md

 #### Different DAST tools

-The OWASP Community projects contains a [list of DAST tools](https://owasp.org/www-community/Vulnerability_Scanning_Tools) can be used to conduct DAST.
+The OWASP Community projects contains a [list of DAST tools][dast] can be used to conduct DAST.
 All of these tools have their own strengths and weaknesses.
-If you are interested in the effectiveness of DAST tools, check out the OWASP Benchmark project, which is scientifically measuring the effectiveness of all types of vulnerability detection tools, including DAST.
+If you are interested in the effectiveness of DAST tools, check out the [OWASP Benchmark][benchmark] project, which is scientifically measuring the effectiveness of all types of vulnerability detection tools, including DAST.

 #### Why use it?